AmitKumarSinghAI/Resume-Screening-AI/README.md

-# Resume Screening AI And ATS Score 🚀
+# Resume Screening AI & ATS Score 🚀

-An AI-powered Resume Screening Application built using Machine Learning, FastAPI, Streamlit, and Docker.
+An AI-powered Resume Screening and ATS Analysis System built using Machine Learning, FastAPI, Streamlit, and Docker.

-The application predicts the job category of uploaded resumes (PDF/DOCX) using a trained Machine Learning model.
+This application analyzes resumes, predicts the job category, calculates ATS scores, identifies matched and missing skills, and provides resume improvement suggestions based on the uploaded resume and job description.

 ---